GUIANA SPIDER MONKEY

 An infant starts to use his tail within just a few days after he’s born, wrapping it around his mother’s tail like a seat belt while he rides on his mother’s back.

-Spider monkeys are extremely agile and are often nicknamed the “trapeze artists of the forest.”
+Spider monkeys are extremely agile and are sometimes referred to as the “trapeze artists of the forest.”

 Guiana spider monkeys live in a fission-fusion social system in which individuals splinter off into small groups or sub-groups whose members belong to a larger troop, or unit-group.
 There is fluid movement between sub-groups and the unit-group.
 Throughout the day, sub-groups forage together within a core area of the unit-groups home range.
 Group compositions frequently change throughout the day, but they typically consist of a male, a female, and their offspring.
 Often times individual females have their own territory within the groups’ home range and rarely associate with other females.